mgrand/smileyVars/smiley-vars/README.md

 ## Roadmap
 This is a list of planned future features:
+* Support for Timestamp and Calendar
+* Spring Integration
 * Support for nested smileyVars brackets.
 * Built-in support for additional datatypes:
     * BitSet